-Affected community initiates request for assistance for available strike teams through Mutual Aid channels or directly from Urban & Community Forestry Program Coordinators https://www.arborday.org/programs/treecityusa/forestrycoordinators.cfm A phone call must be followed up by written request.
+- Affected community initiates request for assistance for available strike teams through Mutual Aid channels or directly from Urban & Community Forestry Program Coordinators.
+A phone call must be followed up by written request.

-When in-state resources are used the salary, benefits, housing and per diem line items are reduced (and the respective 75%:25% sharing) since in-state resources are not reimbursed through the Emergency Management Assistance Compact.
+When in-state resources are used, the salary, benefits, housing and per diem line items are reduced (and the respective 75%:25% sharing) since in-state resources are not reimbursed through the Emergency Management Assistance Compact.
 Resource availability at any given time determines the intrastate vs. interstate makeup of the strike team.
 When EMAC is used, alternative funding sources may be available to assist with the community portion of the shared cost.
-Communities should contact their respective state Urban and Community Forestry Coordinator https://www.arborday.org/programs/treecityusa/forestrycoordinators.cfm.
+Communities should contact their respective state Urban and Community Forestry Coordinator.

-Deployed as a team of trained personnel to perform rapid tree risk assessments to identify storm-damaged trees that pose a risk to people and property on publically managed land, and to document trees that meet FEMA debris management criteria for Public Assistance reimbursement.
+Strike team members are trained personnel deployed to perform rapid tree risk assessments, identifying storm-damaged trees which pose a risk to people and property on publicly managed land, and to document trees which meet FEMA debris management criteria for Public Assistance reimbursement.

-Strike teams are a stand-alone resource that use an Incident Command System structure with strike team leaders who are Qualified Tree Risk Assessors (ISA TRAQ) and who directly supervise Task Specialists.
+Strike teams are a standalone resource which uses the Incident Command System structure with strike team leaders who are Qualified Tree Risk Assessors (ISA TRAQ) and who directly supervise Task Specialists.

 Strike teams may be intra-state or inter-state deployments depending on local and state capacity.

-Intra-state (state and local) mobilization requests may be called by an agency or community for a Governor’s “Emergency or Disaster Declaration” declared disasters or for federally declared disasters where state capacity is sufficient for response.
+Intra-state (state and local) mobilization requests may be called by an agency or community for a disaster declared under a governor’s “Emergency or Disaster Declaration” or for federally declared disasters where state capacity is sufficient for response.

-1) Governor’s and Presidential Stafford Act Emergency or Disaster Declaration or
+- Governor’s and Presidential Stafford Act Emergency or Disaster Declaration

 Tree risk assessments are conducted on trees that: